 Avoid over-sharing or taking out money stress on your partner.
 Imagine if the President came on air and announced that the government had literally run out of money.
 All services would henceforth be suspended, even if civil anarchy breaks out.
 Imagine the panic that would spread!

-Treat your spouse as your primary investment; it’s one you’ll see the greatest returns on.
+Treat your spouse as your primary investment; the one you’ll see the greatest returns on.
 Though it flies in the face of popular sentiment, try to get them the gifts they want the most.
 If you genuinely can’t afford it, tell them so but let them know that you hope you’ll be able to soon.
 Most people will be accommodating, and even letting them know that you’re putting in the effort to make things work will go a long way.

 #8: Throw your partner a party for two—show them that they’re number one